alcb1310/workout-logger/README.md

     - The height of the person in cm
 - NUTRITION_AGE
     - The age of the person
+- SHEETY_API_END_POINT
+    - You will need to create a new [sheety api](https://sheety.co/) by signing in with your google account, you must grant access to read and write to your spreadsheets in order for this app to work.
+Once you are done creating the account you will need to create a project by giving it a link to an existing spreadsheet in your google drive and only then you will have your end point
+- SHEETY_API_BEARER_TOKEN
+    - Inside your poject there is an **Authentication** tab, there you select the Bearer(Token) option and give your own Token

 [<img src="./images/icons8-linkedin-2-48.png" alt="LinkedIn" width="25" />](https://www.linkedin.com/in/andres-court-benitez-11ab6613b)
 [<img src="./images/icons8-twitter-48.png" alt="Twitter" width="25" />](https://twitter.com/alcb1310)